 If you are serious about pursuing a career in film, you'll need to know what higher education opportunities are available.
 Our College Corner is here to help!
 Film and Media have become immensely popular areas of study and there are literally hundreds of schools offering a diverse range of programming.
-This page offers an organized and expansive list of film schools so that you can make informed decisions about your future as a filmmaker.
+This page offers an organized and expansive list of schools that focus on creative arts education so that you can make informed decisions about your future as a creative.
 Take some time to check out each school and their unique approach to film and media education.
 Invite your parents and guidance counselors to review the material with you.
 This will help you feel confident that you're finding a fit that will recognize your talents and help you fulfill your dreams.
 The schools featured here are participating in our festival because they value your talent and effort.

 Program Synopsis: Champlain's degree in Filmmaking is specifically tailored to the next generation of filmmakers.
 If you are passionate about telling stories visually, this program will prepare you in best practices by providing you access to cutting-edge equipment and by developing your creative and technical skills.
 With our upside-down curriculum, you will take film classes beginning in your first semester and our curriculum is designed to support a semester of international study.
 Filmmaking majors may study abroad at our campus in Montreal, Canada, and take advantage of one of the many industry opportunities in the vibrant city.

-Our career data highlights the success of our program: 92% of 2016 Filmmaking graduates are employed within six months months after graduating and 83% of them are in jobs related to their career goals.
+Our career data highlights the success of our program: 100% of 2018 Filmmaking graduates are employed within six months months after graduating.

-Program Synopsis: Recognized as one of the top ten film schools in the world and ranked #7 by The Hollywood Reporter among American film schools, Chapman University’s Dodge College of Film and Media Arts offers an array of undergraduate and graduate degrees in all facets of film and media arts.
+Program synopsis: Recognized as one of the top ten film schools in the world and ranked #6 by The Hollywood Reporter among American film schools, Chapman University’s Dodge College of Film and Media Arts offers an array of undergraduate and graduate degrees that address the rapidly changing entertainment business, so you learn not only how to tell a story, but what it takes to pitch, produce, finance, market and distribute the stories you want to tell.
 Our state-of-the-art facilities open to you 24/7, coupled with our award-winning faculty, many of who still work in the industry, inspire our hands-on, collaborative learning environment.
-As a student at Dodge College, you’ll connect with the industry via guest lectures, special events, career panels, resident filmmakers, and Chapman Filmed Entertainment, our in-house production company.
+As a student at Dodge College, you’ll connect with the industry via guest lectures, special events, career panels, and resident filmmakers.

 Program Synopsis: Today’s young filmmakers are leaving college at an exciting time.
 From the multi-billion dollar industry of Hollywood to the scrappy intimacy of independent film, there are more opportunities than ever to work in motion pictures.